-Many people hear “comic books” and think “superheroes” and/or “kids,” but the graphic novel format is being used to tell a variety of stories.
-Autobiographical, memoir, and “slice of life” comics, written for a grownup audience, seem to have exploded in the last few years… or maybe that’s just when I caught on?
-Anyway, when I looked at my favorite comics that did not have people in capes, superpowers, or anything blowing up, I realized they had a common theme: growing up.
+The graphic novel format is used to tell a variety of stories.
+When I looked at my favorite comics that didn’t have people in capes, superpowers, or anything blowing up, I realized many had a common theme: growing up.
 They also have wonderful art and characters you can really root for.
+The way my life is organized these days, it’s tough for me to write reviews.
+Some of the books below have them, some do not, but I love them all.
+I’m so excited to share them with you!

 After failing at the American professional football career he hoped for, Scott take a big step.
 He moves to Japan to try and become a professional sumo wrestler.
 It sounds like the stuff jokes are made of, but this book is an extremely quiet, reflective coming of age story.
 The reactions of his friends and his girlfriend to his decision.
 What he finds inside himself in an unfamiliar environment, hoping this second chance will actually pan out, because he doesn’t know what to do if it doesn’t.

-Pham is just such a genuine, delicate storyteller.
+Pham is such a genuine, delicate storyteller.
 The art complements the mood of the book perfectly.
 C-Man and I barely discussed this book after we read it, because all we could do was look at each other and say “Whoa.
 That was REALLY good.”
 (This is why we don’t do video reviews.
 You’re welcome.)

 Superhero Girl faces all the struggles of young adulthood, such as paying the rent, getting along with roommates, and being overshadowed by her successful older brother.
 Plus concealing her secret identity, finding an arch-nemesis in fairly tranquil Canada, and getting a job without the Ninja King barging into the interview and taking it from her.